Marios Vrousai: Return to Olympiakos

 On 12 February 2021, Vrousai signed a new contract with Olympiakos.
 The new contract of the 22-year-old midfielder will be completed in the summer of 2024.
 The young striker has been in the first team of Olympiakos since 2018 and during the 2020–21 season, he has managed to become an important part of them, after his return from Willem, having 21 appearances and 3 goals.

+Loan to Rio Ave

+In January 2024, Vrousai joined Portuguese Primeira Liga club Rio Ave on loan for the remainder of the season.

 International career

 On 29 August 2019, Vrousai was called up to the Greek senior team by coach John van 't Schip for the forthcoming Euro 2020 qualifiers against Finland and Liechtenstein.